silentz/splunk_course/Basics.md

 Tags

 This means calculated field (eval) can reference field extractions value, but for example field aliases cannot reference field from lookups.

+### Single value visualizations

+Can be applied if there is one row in the result.
+// Just play vis options in visualization

+!
+Formatting is also available in multiple rows scenario